CloudEngineHub/Magic-TryOn/README.md

 - ✅ Release the MagicTryOn-1.3B weights
 - [  ] Release the MagicTryOn-Turbo

+## 🤝 Community Support
+The current version of MagicTryOn is trained on public datasets including VITON-HD, DressCode, and ViViD.
+If the community is interested in training MagicTryOn on in-the-wild datasets to better support real-world virtual try-on scenarios, please feel free to contact us.
+We are happy to provide the corresponding training scripts.

 ## 😍 Installation

 Create a conda environment & Install requirments